Wigner-PDC description of photon entanglement as a local-realistic theory

-Regardless of past proposals (already disproved in experimental work by Brida \textit{et al}), the Wigner picture of Parametric Down Conversion (works by Casado \textit{et al}) can be interpreted as a local-realistic formalism, without the need to depart from quantum mechanical predictions at any step, at least for the relevant subset of QED-states.
-This involves reinterpreting the expressions for the detection probabilities, by means of an additional mathematical manipulation; though such manipulation seemingly provides enough freedom to guarantee consistency with the expectable, experimentally testable behavior of detectors, this is, in any case, irrelevant in relation to our main result, of a purely mathematical nature.
-Besides, the Wigner-PDC approach opens clear room to explain the elusive nature of a loop-hole free proof of the incompatibility of nature with that local-realism, without the need to assume hypothetical technological inefficiencies yet to overcome after several decades of experimental work.
-In relation to this, we also address the consequences of this framework in relation to: (i) typical Bell experiments; (ii) perhaps the most relevant recent related test (Phys.Rev.Lett.
-108, 2012).
-Additionally, we also propose an extremely simple interpretation on that apparently awkward ``subtraction'' of the average ZPF intensity at the Wigner image of the detection process.
-The connections detailed in (i)-(ii) clearly point out to the need of further research in this line.
+The Wigner picture of Parametric Down Conversion (works by Casado \textit{et al}) can be interpreted as a local-realistic formalism, without the need to depart from quantum mechanical predictions at any step, at least for the relevant subset of QED-states.
+This involves reinterpreting the expressions for the detection probabilities, by means of an additional mathematical manipulation; such manipulation seemingly provides enough freedom to guarantee consistency with the expectable, experimentally testable behavior of detectors, that being nevertheless an unnecessary requirement in relation to our main results, of a purely mathematical nature.
+We also include an overview of the consequences of such results in relation to typical Bell experiments.

-\section{Previous comments: on the relevance of all this in view of past and recent tests}